KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 </collapse-text>

-Wait until this height is oraclized by the `oraclefeed` dApp.
+Wait until this height is oraclized by the `oraclefeed` instance.

 Find the `height` and `hex` values here: